When prize splits are required

 - The Client wishes to combine unique elements from two different Designers

-- Designer A files a "Similar to my logo in this contest" case against Designer B. Designer B loses the Logo Court, and goes on to the win the contest.
+- Designer A files a "Similar to my logo in this contest" case against Designer B. Designer B loses the Logo Court, and then goes on to the win the contest.

 - Two Designers decide to work together to increase their chances of winning

 Splits work much better than removals.
 In the past LogoTournament had used a policy of removing entries to settle conflicts.
 Removals often result in very upset clients, refunds, negative reviews of the site, and ultimately less designers getting paid.
 Splits keep clients happy, get designers paid more on average, but they do require compromise.
 We understand that comprise can be difficult in a competitive environment, and we appreciate the efforts of all LogoTournament designers to resolve their issues.

 Our process for determining a split works in a three steps:

 1) What specifically does the plaintiff designer claim as protectable in their logo?
 We will define this as the claim.